Altin Haxhi

 Altin Haxhi (born 17 June 1975) is an Albanian retired footballer who played as a defender.

 Club career

-Haxhi's former clubs include Shqiponja Gjirokastër, Panachaiki, Litex Lovech, Iraklis Thessaloniki, CSKA Sofia, Apollon Kalamarias, Anorthosis Famagusta, Ergotelis, APOEL and Apollon Kalamarias.
+Haxhi's former clubs include Shqiponja Gjirokastër, Panachaiki, Litex Lovech, Iraklis, CSKA Sofia, Apollon Kalamarias, Anorthosis Famagusta, Ergotelis, APOEL and Apollon Kalamarias.
 After the 1998–99 A Group season, he was honored as the best foreign player in Bulgarian football.

 During his spell with APOEL, Haxhi won one Cypriot Championship, one Cypriot Cup, two Super Cups and also appeared in three official group stages matches of the 2009–10 UEFA Champions League.

 International career

 He made his debut for Albania in a November 1995 friendly match against Bosnia and earned a total of 67 caps, the 11th highest in the national team's history.
 He has also scored 3 goals for his country.

 His final international was an October 2009 FIFA World Cup qualification match away against Sweden.